issa-tseng/janus/README.md

 Of note should be the [Janus Standard Library](https://github.com/clint-tseng/janus-stdlib), which contains useful default implementations of core Janus components, and the [Janus Samples](https://github.com/clint-tseng/janus-samples) repository, which contains a growing library of illustrative Janus projects.

-Janus is current undergoing significant refitting.
-Now that we're up to `0.2`, the library is beginning to stabilize and many parts should be ready for general use.
-Authors are cautioned to avoid more-advanced `Model` features such as shadowing and change-tracking, and these are due for overhaul in `0.3`, as well as the Collection folds, as those will need considerable thinking in `0.4` to account for performance issues.
+Janus is nearing API stabilization.
+Some minor calls are still shifting around, but at this point the big conceptual changes are over with and new versions should necessitate only minor find-and-replace operations.
+Please see the below roadmap for further details.
+Authors are still cautioned to avoid using Collection folds until the completion of `0.4`.

 [![Build Status](https://img.shields.io/travis/clint-tseng/janus.svg)](http://travis-ci.org/clint-tseng/janus) [![NPM version](https://img.shields.io/npm/v/janus.svg)](https://www.npmjs.com/package/janus)